weaveworks/weave/site/features.md

     host1$ weave ps a1
     a1 16:c0:6f:5d:c5:73 10.32.0.3/12

+There is also a `weave restart` command, if you are not using the weave Docker API proxy:

+    host1$ weave restart b1

 (note that the IP address is held for a limited time - currently five seconds)

 ### <a name="naming-and-discovery"></a>Naming and discovery